 When you enroll in a Medicare Supplement plan in Colorado, you pay one premium to cover those gaps.
 That’s why the plans are referred to as Medigap policies.
-You’re eligible to apply for Colorado Medicare Supplement insurance plans after you turn 65 and are enrolled in Medicare Part A and Part B. There are other rules and deadlines that apply, so it’s never too soon to study the plans and compare rates online.
+You’re eligible to apply for Colorado Medicare Supplement insurance plans after you turn 65 and are enrolled in Medicare Part A and Part B. However, some other rules and deadlines apply, so it’s never too soon to study the plans and compare rates online.

 Five Medicare Supplement insurance plans in Colorado are known for sweeping benefits.
 You can compare the plan options here: